GNishanSingh/GuruResources/AuditEnabler/README.md

 ```Powershell
 Get-RecommendedPolicies
 ```
-For setting your machine auditing setting as per recommendation
+For enabling your machine auditing setting as per recommendation
 ```Powershell
 Set-RecommendedPolicies
 ```